Love Live! Nijigasaki High School Idol Club

 They are featured in the spin-off game Love Live!
 School Idol Festival All Stars along with μ's and Aqours.
 They also appear as SR rarity cards in Love Live!
 School Idol Festival.
 The girls were initially split up into groups of three to begin activities in three different apps before their addition to the game: Dengeki Online website (Kasumi, Karin, Setsuna), Famitsu App website (Ayumu, Ai, Rina), and the game's official website (Emma, Shizuku, Kanata).
 Each place is working as a separate room or branch office for the Nijigasaki High School.
 Later, they were officially split into three subunits: DiverDiva, A・Zu・Na, and Qu4rtz.

 An anime television series adaptation by Sunrise aired from October to December 2020.
 A second season aired from April to June 2022.
 An anime television series adaptation of the spin-off manga Nijiyon: Love Live!
 Nijigasaki Gakuen School Idol Dōkōkai Yon-Koma, titled Nijiyon Animation, aired from January to March 2023.
 A second season aired from April to June 2024.
 An original video animation episode, Love Live!
 Nijigasaki High School Idol Club Next Sky, was released theatrically in Japan in June 2023.
-A trilogy of theatrical films will serve as the anime's finale; the first film was released in September 2024, while the second film is set to be released in November 2025.
+A trilogy of theatrical films will serve as the anime's finale; the first film was released in September 2024, the second film was released in November 2025, while the third film will be released in winter 2026.